ftzdaisuki/2151-Code/README.md

 - Snarky comments!

 - And more!

-Controls (on an Xbox 360 controller (or alike)):
-Left bumper = Close arms (set relay 0 to go reverse) Right bumper = Open Arms (set relay 0 to go forwards) Left stick = forwards/reverse
-Right stick = Turn left/right

-Talon layout: 4 set with PWM 0 and 1 on the left, 2 and 3 on the right.

 Download today! (note: not responsible for physical, mental, or emotional damage or stress caused by your usage of this code.)